Postmenopausal Vulvar Disorders

 8/28/2015 - Elizabeth A. Ferries-Rowe, MD

 The postmenopausal vulva is characterized by a decline in skin barrier function associated with aging and estrogen deficiency that contributes to increased susceptibility to a variety of conditions.
 The most common symptoms are itching and burning.
 Women often delay care and present with a long history of ineffective treatment for presumed vulvovaginal candidiasis.
-Diagnosis involves recognizing the typical appearance of common conditions and identifying when biopsy should be performed.
+Diagnosis involves recognizing the typical appearance of common conditions and performing biopsy when necessary.
 Therapy is targeted at the underlying etiology.

 Any lesion without a classic presentation or that does not respond to treatment should undergo biopsy.